cheungtom/Spring-Boot-Session-Example-Redis/README.md

 Remarks:
-The Java code bases from this Java Blog https://www.javainuse.com/spring/springboot_session_redis, and then I add some customization to make it run at container environment working with Amazon ElastiCache Redis
+The Java code bases from this Java Blog https://www.javainuse.com/spring/springboot_session_redis, and then I add some customization to make it run at container environment working with Amazon ElastiCache Redis.
+Thanks for the contribution of the above blogger.

 1.)
 Build: